Operationalizing content moderation "accuracy" in the Digital Services Act: Conclusion

 \section{Conclusion}

-In this work, we identified an oversight in the DSA on the reporting of ``accuracy'' for content moderation.
+In this work, we identified ``accuracy'' in the DSA as an open-textured term, which requires further interpretation.
 To operationalize the requirement, we considered the regulatory purposes standing behind the DSA and the underlying fundamental rights which are affected.
-The DSA balances freedom of expression with the right to non-discrimination, and we find precision and recall to be the correct technical instantiations of these rights, where balancing is reflected in the precision-recall tradeoff.
-For recall, we identify the need for its efficient and unbiased statistical estimation to respect the right to conduct business.
-Stratified sampling is a natural solution and we provide multiple technical contributions in its application to estimate recall.
-Finally, beyond the quantitative results, we provide qualitative observations of where the law underspecifies the experimental design in accuracy reporting.
+The DSA balances freedom of expression with the right to non-discrimination, and we find precision and recall to be an appropriate instantiation of these rights, where balancing is reflected in the precision-recall tradeoff.
+We derive an efficient and robust estimator, which we use to compute a moderation recall for Reddit.
+By providing a legally and technically sound interpretation of ``accuracy'', we highlight the implications and areas for further legal clarification.
+In light of the insights here, we hope regulators can provide further legal or regulatory clarification to prevent enforcement deficits and better fulfill the regulatory purpose of the DSA.